unlock-protocol/docs/developers/smart-contracts/lock-api/README.md

 ### `setMaxNumberOfKeys`

-This function allow any lock manager to change the maximum number of keys a lock can edit.
+This function allows any lock manager to change the maximum number of keys a lock can edit.

 ```javascript
 function setMaxNumberOfKeys (